mcosovic/FactorGraph.jl/docs/src/examples/graph_visualization.md

   <object
     data="../../gv_vertical.svg"
     type="image/svg+xml"
-    aria-label="Vertical graph figure with edge ids"
+    aria-label="Vertical graph figure with edge IDs"
     style="width: 34%; height: auto;">
-    <a href="../../gv_vertical.svg">Vertical graph figure with edge ids</a>
+    <a href="../../gv_vertical.svg">Vertical graph figure with edge IDs</a>
   </object>
 </div>
 ```

 Spacing options may be scalars for uniform gaps, or tuples/vectors for per-gap
 spacing.
-In the default horizontal layout, `columnSpacing = (90, 210)` separates
+In the default horizontal layout, `columnSpacing = (90, 210)` first
-unary factors from variables, then variables from multi-variable factors.
-In
+sets the gap from unary factors to variables, then the gap from variables to
-vertical layout, the same idea applies through `rowSpacing`.
+multi-variable factors.
+In vertical layout, the same idea applies through
+`rowSpacing`.

 ---

 ## Focused Views

-Use `view.variables` and `view.factors` to choose focus nodes.
-The `hops`
+Use `view` to draw a focused part of the graph.
+The `hops` keyword expands from
-keyword expands through the bipartite graph by edge count.
+the selected variables or factors through the bipartite graph.
 With `hops = 2`,
 the figure includes `x1`, its neighboring factors, and the variables connected
 to those factors: